-September 2015
+September 2016

-In Our Own Voice: The National Black Women's Reproductive Justice Agenda (In Our Own Voice) is a policy initiative that brings together five strategic partners; Black Women for Wellness, Black Women's Health Imperative, New Voices Pittsburgh, SisterLove, Inc. and SPARK Reproductive Justice Now, to form a collective voice advocating for the human rights of all women to control our bodies, our sexuality, our gender, our work and our reproduction.
-As such, our focus is on abortion rights and access, contraceptive equity and comprehensive sex education as our key policy issues.
+In Our Own Voice: The National Black Women's Reproductive Justice Agenda (In Our Own Voice) is a policy initiative that brings together seven strategic partners-Black Women for Wellness, Black Women's Health Imperative, New Voices for Reproductive Justice, SisterLove, Inc., SisterReach, SPARK Reproductive Justice Now, and Women With A Vision-to form a collective voice advocating for the human right of Black women, and all women, to control our bodies, our sexuality, our gender, our work and our reproduction.
+As such, our key policy focus is on safe abortion rights and access, contraceptive equity and comprehensive sex education.

-Objectives- In Our Own Voice: The National Black Women's Reproductive Justice Agenda:
+In Our Own Voice: The National Black Women's Reproductive Justice Agenda goals: